 The Budapest metro has a total of 4 lines:

-• M1 Yellow Line – this route is the oldest in continental Europe and the third oldest in the world after London and Chicago.
-Starts in the centre at Vörösmarty tér square and leads through Andrassy Avenue to the Városliget City Park
+- M1 Yellow Line – this route is the oldest in continental Europe and the third oldest in the world after London and Chicago.
+Starts in the centre at Vörösmarty tér square and leads through Andrassy Avenue to the Városliget City Park.
+There is a staff member who will mark your ticket.

-• The M2 red line connects Budapest-Déli station just after Castle Hill and then runs from Buda past the Parliament through the centre to Keleti station
+- M2 Red line connects Budapest-Déli station just after Castle Hill and then runs from Buda past the Parliament through the centre to Keleti station

 Public transport prices in Budapest are as follows:

-Tickets can be purchased at stations, newsstands, vending machines, street kiosks or on the Budapest GO app (except for transfer tickets).
+You can buy tickets at stations, newsstands, vending machines, street stands or on the Budapest GO app.

 You can check your paper ticket at the machine at the entrance to the metro or when boarding a bus or tram.
 In the case of a digital ticket, you scan the code again at the entrance to the metro (as with paper tickets) or outside the door for other modes of transport.